pmartR/PMart_ShinyApp/README.md

 - Data upload.
 Upload data files, sample information, and biomolecule metadata.
 See the data-requirements section for details.
 - Data transformation (raw to log2)
-- Group assignment (main effects and covariates)
+- Group assignment (main effects, covariates, pairing structure)
 - Exploratory data analysis.
 PCA, missing-variable plots, correlation heatmaps, and more.
 - Filtering.
 Filter biomolecules based on various criteria including minimum non-missing values and coefficient of variation thresholds.
 Filter samples based on statistical metrics and other exploratory analyses.
 - Normalization.
 Center data using a variety of methods.
 Determine appropriate measures automatically using the SPANS procedure for proteomics.